-Our supportive GP sponsor, GasLog Ltd., provides GasLog Partners a differentiated dropdown pipeline to maintain and grow stable cash flows

-- 12 modern LNG carriers with firm charter periods ranging from 2020 to 2029 - Each vessel under multi-year charter to a subsidiary of Shell

-If required, GasLog Ltd. will work with GasLog Partners to identify methods of extending firm charter cash flows for GasLog Shanghai, GasLog Santiago and GasLog Sydney for multiple years.
-Possible ways to do this may include:

-- Exchanging such GasLog Partners vessels for GasLog Ltd. vessels with firm charters through 2020 - Chartering such GasLog Partners vessels back to GasLog Ltd. - Other means as yet to be determined

-Any future transaction would be on terms acceptable to both parties and subject to GasLog Ltd.'s and GasLog Partners' board approvals
+- Our supportive GP sponsor, GasLog Ltd., provides GasLog Partners a differentiated dropdown pipeline to maintain and grow stable cash flows - 12 modern LNG carriers with firm charter periods ranging from 2020 to 2029 - Each vessel under multi-year charter to a subsidiary of Shell - If required, GasLog Ltd. will work with GasLog Partners to identify methods of extending firm charter cash flows for GasLog Shanghai, GasLog Santiago and GasLog Sydney for multiple years.
+Possible ways to do this may include: - Exchanging such GasLog Partners vessels for GasLog Ltd. vessels with firm charters through 2020 - Chartering such GasLog Partners vessels back to GasLog Ltd. - Other means as yet to be determined - Any future transaction would be on terms acceptable to both parties and subject to GasLog Ltd.'s and GasLog Partners' board approvals

-GP Sponsor, GasLog Ltd., Is Committed to GasLog Partners' Future Growth (Continued)

-In conjunction with strong support from our GP, GasLog Partners has multiple alternatives to finance accretive fleet growth in the current market

-- Cash on hand, plus distributable cash flow in excess of distribution paid - Additional debt capacity, including availability under existing revolving credit facility - Private capital

-With our highly supportive sponsor and diverse sources of capital, GasLog Partners remains well positioned to deliver predictable and growing cash distributions to our unitholders

-12 Vessel Dropdown Pipeline with Multi-Year Contracts and Staggered Firm Charter Periods
+12 Vessel Dropdown Pipeline Provides Asset Optionality and Visibility for Continued Growth

-^{1.} Vessels chartered to either a subsidiary of the BG Group, now owned by Royal Dutch Shell ("Shell"), or a direct subsidiary of Shell
+1. Vessels chartered to either a subsidiary of Royal Dutch Shell ("Shell")

-^{3.} On February 24, 2016, GasLog completed the sale and leaseback of the Methane Julia Louise with Lepta Shipping Co., Ltd., a subsidiary of Mitsui Co.
+.
+On February 24, 2016, GasLog completed the sale and leaseback of the Methane Julia Louise with Lepta Shipping Co., Ltd., a subsidiary of Mitsui Co.
 Ltd. GasLog Partners retains its option to purchase the special purpose entity that controls the charter revenues of this vessel

-^{2.} Charters may be extended for certain periods at charterer's option.
+2. Charters may be extended for certain periods at charterer's option.
 The period shown reflects the expiration maximum optional period.
 In addition, the charterer of the Methane Shirley Elisabeth, the Methane Heather Sally and the Methane Alison Victoria has a unilateral option to extend the term of two of the related time charters for a period of either three or five years at its election.
 The charterer of the Methane Rita Andrea and the Methane Jane Elizabeth may extend either or both of these charters for one extension period of three or five years